AthenaDecisionSystems/athena-owl-demos/docs/insurance.md

 -   :material-clock-fast:{ .lg .middle } __Set up in 5 minutes__

     ---
-    cd IBU-insurance-demo/deployment/local && docker-compose up -d
+    create a `.env` file under IBU-insurance-demo with the API key for the LLM you want to use.
+See the file template in `demo_tmpl/.env_tmpl`.
+Then cd IBU-insurance-demo/deployment/local && docker-compose up -d

-     and get up and running in minutes
+    and get up and running in minutes.

     [:octicons-arrow-right-24: Demonstration Script](#demonstration-flows)